 It isn’t so much the cut or style of denim that made the difference, it’s how they fit.
 Meaning, it isn’t about whether or not skinny jeans or bootcut jeans are most flattering on my body.
 Like I said earlier, you can determine that bootcut jeans work best for your body, but if you buy bootcut jeans that don’t fit well, your outfit will still not quite work.
 In both of these examples I’m using bootcut jeans, and one is a little sloppier, or okay at best, while the other is more polished.
 The difference is primarily due to how the jeans fit me.
 One just fits way, way better!

 So often, we settle for clothing that fits “okay.”
 Don’t do it!
 Do a little more work to find clothes that fit you well.
 I get it, shopping is tiring.
-You may think because I blog about clothes that I actually like shopping.
+You’d think because I blog about clothes that I actually like shopping.
 Mostly, I do not like shopping.
 I like clothes, but I do not like searching for them or trying on a billion things.
 Haha!
 It’s hard work, and I’d honestly rather be doing lots of other things.
 But, friends, it is not worth it to settle!
 Do the work of finding clothes that fit properly.
-I’d rather you have a few pieces in your closet that fit you well and make you feel fantastic than a billion pieces that don’t fit well and make you feel blah. ?
+I’d rather you have a few pieces in your closet that fit you well and make you feel fantastic than a billion pieces that don’t fit well and make you feel blah.

 Details About My Bootcut Jeans